 Private property letting

 Postgraduate applicants who require a visa to study in the UK can apply to enter under the Tier 4 points-based system.
 Find out if you need a visa and how to apply on the visas webpages.

-A CAS (Confirmation of Acceptance for Studies) will be supplied by us to support your visa application, and you must wait for this to be sent to you before starting your application.
+A CAS (Confirmation of Acceptance for Studies) will be provided to you by the University to support your visa application, and you must wait for this to be sent to you before starting your visa application.